andrew/ultimate-awesome/README.md

 - [awesome-thirdweb](https://github.com/warengonzaga/awesome-thirdweb) - A curated list of awesome thirdweb resources, libraries, examples, showcase, and open source projects. 📌✨.
 - [awesome-multi-agent](https://github.com/WeiChengTseng/awesome-multi-agent) - A curated list of awesome multi-agent learning papers.
 - [awesome-nonprofit-discounts](https://github.com/wordnik/awesome-nonprofit-discounts) - A list of awesome companies who discount their software for nonprofit orgs.
-- [awesome-gemm](https://github.com/yuninxia/awesome-gemm) - 📚 A curated list of awesome matrix-matrix multiplication (A * B = C) frameworks, libraries and software.
+- [awesome-poe-smarthome](https://github.com/zacs/awesome-poe-smarthome) - A list of smarthome devices designed to be PoE-first.
 - [awesome-few-shot-learning-in-nlp](https://github.com/zhjohnchan/awesome-few-shot-learning-in-nlp) - A curated list of few-shot learning in NLP. :-).
 - [Awesome-Efficient-CoT-Reasoning-Summary](https://github.com/zwxandy/Awesome-Efficient-CoT-Reasoning-Summary) - 🔥 How to efficiently and effectively compress the CoTs or directly generate concise CoTs during inference while maintaining the reasoning performance is an important topic!.
 - [awesome-bookmarks](https://github.com/awesome-wiki/awesome-bookmarks) - 书签「利器」收集 🍪🍿 Wiki 在线阅读👉.